notsosathwik/donut-java/README.md

 Credits to Andy Sloane & Ray Myers.

+This is a java program to render a donut in the terminal.

 To understand how the math works behind the scenes, have a look at Sloane's blog post here: https://www.a1k0n.net/2011/07/20/donut-math.html

 Thanks to Ray Myers for the refactored C language code.
 Repo's link: https://github.com/craftvscruft/refactoring-donut